open-mmlab/mmaction2/docs/tutorials/customize_runtime.md

 # Tutorial 6: Customize Runtime Settings

-In this tutorial, we will introduce some methods about how to customize optimization Methods, training schedules, workflow and hooks when running your own settings for the project.
+In this tutorial, we will introduce some methods about how to customize optimization methods, training schedules, workflow and hooks when running your own settings for the project.

 ## Customize Optimization Methods